 Google Criteria for Your Money Your Life Content

-Based on the above, you have determined that your articles, or even your whole website, are now under special scrutiny because of YMYL content.
+Based on the above, you have determined that your articles, or even your whole website, are now under special scrutiny because of the meaning of YMYL content.

 Next, you may wonder what criteria Google uses to rate such YMYL content, and what you can do about that to ensure a high-quality rating.